 every reference and providing them every reference," Ridgely said.

-Ridgely said certain federal courts have allowed attorneys to file CD-ROMs
+Ridgely said certain federal courts have allowed attorneys to file

-for the state, Ridgely said.
+pilot project for the state, Ridgely said.

-But no CD-ROM briefs have been filed in the state since then, he said,
+No CD-ROM briefs have been filed in the state since then, he said,

 because lawyers are still adapting to the technology.
 But Ridgely said he

-CD-ROM beginning in December.
+on CD-ROM beginning in December.